-Exhibitors
+Exhibitors & Vendors

 What or who is an Exhibitor?

 An exhibitor is anyone who wants to display a computer, accessory, software, hardware or any other artifact from Tandy Radio Shack computer history.
-Exhibitors may be vendors looking to sell their Tandy computing related products or may be hobbyists wanting to display their work for others to enjoy.
+Exhibitors may also be vendors looking to sell their Tandy computing related products or may be hobbyists wanting to display their work for others to enjoy.

-2025 Registered Exhibitors
+2026 Registered Exhibitors

 Exhibitor: Peter Cetinski